Omirzar1337/Omirzar1337/README.md

 ## What do I play

-Right now I'm mainly playing Stardew Valley, Satisfactory and Trackmania 2020
+Nowadays I'm mainly playing Sea of Thieves, War Thunder and Trackmania 2020

 ## 🤖 Let's build something cool together!